especially with small but frequent tasks that are total time drains.

 How to Implement the One Touch Approach on Anything

-breaking the problem down.
+1. Identify the problem.
+No need to spend much timebreaking the problem down.
 It’s simple in most cases.
 For example,

 let’s say is “how should I deal with the email I just received asking